 c.
-Which is large enough to prevent overcrowding and to allow the animal to turn about freely and to easily stand and lie in a comfortable normal position;
+Be large enough to prevent overcrowding and to allow the animal to turn about freely and to easily stand and lie in a comfortable normal position;

 d.
-Which is structurally sound and maintained in good repair so as to contain the animal and protect it from injury and adverse conditions; and e.
-That is adequately ventilated to provide for the health and comfort of the animal.
+Be structurally sound and maintained in good repair so as to contain the animal and protect it from injury and adverse conditions;

+e.
+Be adequately ventilated to provide for the health and comfort of the animal;